jcs-instructor/mobtimer/reminders.md

 - Open VS Code
   - git pull
   - run task "mobtimer step 3 - start watch"
-    - if get compilation or runtime errors, consider running task "mobtimer all steps" or re-running the failed tasks
+    - if get compilation or runtime errors, consider running task "mobtimer all steps" or re-running the failed tasks (may need to run mobtimer all steps twice  if get errors the first time)
   - verify tests are working
+  - verify UIs are working:
+    - browser
+    - vscode extension
   - synchronize extension timer (stop, start, stop)
 - Read "Practices to Focus On" section below!!!!!!!!!!!!!!!!!!!!!!!